amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - shared & not out of process dependencies are easy to avoid being reused by providing new instances of them in each unit test
 - shared out of process dependencies are usually replaced by test doubles, because its not practical to spawn processes per each unit test
 - if such dependency is only accessible by one application, communications with it aren't part of observable behaviours
-- therefore, the need to protect backward compatibality & contracts doesn't exist for such dependency because of refactoring possibility
+- need to protect backward compatibality & contracts doesn't exist for such dependency because of refactoring possibility
 - using mocks for such dependencies violates resistance to refactoring attribute because of control the application has on such dependency
 #### Using Mocks To Verify Behaviour
 - only communications which can be traced back to client goals shall be verified